 In 1964, glyphosate was patented as a mineral chelator to remove mineral build-up (scaling) in boilers.
-As a mineral chelator, it binds with trace minerals to prevent scaling.
-Unfortunately, this binding action also makes trace minerals bio-unavailable to your horse.
-Trace minerals have critical jobs in your horse’s body that keep its bones, muscles, heart, and brain functioning properly.
+Within 10 years of being patented as a mineral chelator, it also became a weed control product marketed under the name Roundup.
+It has become an insidious ingredient in many weed control formulations since going off patent in 1991.
+Regardless of its application, as a mineral chelator, glyphosate binds with trace minerals.
+Unfortunately, this binding action also makes trace minerals (such as manganese, copper, and zinc) bio-unavailable to the animal consuming them.
+Trace minerals have critical jobs in your horse’s body that keep the bones, muscles, heart, and brain functioning properly.

 In 2010, Monsanto patented glyphosate as an antibiotic.
-By using the same process that kills plants, glyphosate also kills bacteria, yeast, algae, and protozoa—all of which play important parts in your horse’s digestive system.
-Without these live microorganisms, the horse’s digestive system can weaken, and if your horse has a weak digestive system, its endocrine and immune systems can be at risk.
+In the same way it kills plants, glyphosate also kills protozoa and disrupts bacteria, yeasts, and algaes—all of which play important parts in your horse’s digestive system.
+Without a healthy microbiome, the horse’s digestive system can weaken, and if your horse has a weak digestive system, its complexly-related nervous, endocrine and immune systems can be at risk.
 A poorly functioning digestive system can also affect your horse’s mental state by creating a lack of focus or an increase in excitability.
 No gut, no horse.

 As weeds have become more resistant to glyphosate, farmers have resorted to herbicide cocktails that combine glyphosate with other compounds like 2-4-D, dicamba, and glufosinate.
 The effect of these cocktails on your horse is unknown.
 Glyphosate-containing ingredients in your horse’s feed can include corn, soy, alfalfa, beet pulp, molasses, and distiller’s grains.
 Some ingredient grains are also sprayed directly with glyphosate as a desiccate for harvest; these can include oats, wheat, barley, peas, and sunflowers.
 When you choose organic horse feed, you are saying no to glyphosate and choosing better gut health and nutrient bioavailability for your horse.
-New Country Organics horse feeds are free from antibiotics, harmful pesticides, and GMOs.
+New Country Organics horse feeds are made with carefully procured, Certified Organic grains.